 Are you worried about the air you breathe?
 Don't assume you're safe just because you're inside.
-The Environmental Protection Agency (EPA) says that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities.
+The EPA says that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities.

-Indoor air pollution can cause significant health problems.
-People who may be exposed to indoor air pollutants for the longest periods of time -- children, elderly adults and people with chronic illnesses -- are often those most susceptible to the effects of indoor air pollution.
+Indoor air pollution can cause major health problems.
+People who may be exposed to indoor air pollutants for the longest periods of time — children, elderly adults, and people with chronic illnesses — are often those most vulnerable to the effects of indoor air pollution.

 Most indoor air pollution comes from sources that release gases or particles into the air.
-Sources such as building materials and air fresheners release pollution continuously.
-Other sources such as tobacco smoke and wood-burning stoves are related to activities.
-Although some indoor air pollutants have been around for years, they often were diluted by outdoor air seeping into the home.
+Sources like building materials and air fresheners release pollution continuously.
+Other sources like tobacco smoke and wood-burning stoves are related to activities.
+Although some indoor air pollutants have been around for years, they often were weakened by outdoor air seeping into the home.
 Today's more energy-efficient homes don't allow as much outdoor air to enter.

-Ozone generators are sold as air cleaners and intentionally produce ozone gas.
+Ozone generators are sold as air cleaners and make ozone gas on purpose.
 High concentrations of ozone, however, react with organic material inside and outside the body.
-When inhaled, ozone can damage the lungs, causing chest pain, coughing, shortness of breath and throat irritation.
-It can make chronic respiratory diseases such as asthma worse and make people more susceptible to respiratory infections.
+When inhaled, ozone can damage the lungs, causing chest pain, coughing, shortness of breath, and throat irritation.
+It can make chronic respiratory diseases like asthma worse and make people more at risk for respiratory infections.

-The EPA says that scientific research does not support claims that ozone from these devices removes dust, pollen and chemicals from the air.
+The EPA says that scientific research does not support claims that ozone from these devices removes dust, pollen, and chemicals from the air.
 No federal agency has approved these devices as air cleaners.
-Any official number found on ozone generator packaging is not an approval number, but the designation used by the EPA to identify the specific facility that produces the product.
+The official number found on ozone generator packaging is only the identification of the facility that made the product.
+It is not an approval number.

 Other common sources of indoor pollution include: